TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Seo/Index.rst

 SEO for Developers
     TYPO3 provides various APIs for developers to implement further SEO features:

+    - The CanonicalApi (see :ref:`canonicalapi`) to set dynamic canonical url
     - The MetaTagApi (see :ref:`metatagapi`) to add dynamic meta tags
     - The PageTitleAPI (see :ref:`pagetitle`) to manipulate the page title

 .. toctree::
    :maxdepth: 1

+   ../CanonicalApi/Index
    ../MetaTagApi/Index
    ../PageTitleApi/Index
    ../XmlSitemap/Index